wbandabarragan/computational-physics-1/README.md

 **6. Final Exam:** Tuesday 08/08/2023

+The definite assignment deadlines and exam dates will be discussed and agreed upon in class.
+Once fixed, all deadlines are hard deadlines.

 ## Weekly tutoring schedule:

 If you have questions on the material, you can find me in the office: